 After the demise of the pits in the early 1990s the North Dock fell into a semi derelict state.
 The redevelopment of the Dock was one of the key objectives of the Seaham Regeneration Strategy undertaken in 1994.
-It was agreed the most appropriate way to bring about the restoration of the North Dock was to undertake a phased approach.
+The aim being to boost local enterprise, jobs and income, increase visitor numbers to the town and wider area, and transform the North Dock (now known as Seaham Harbour Marina) into a new modern marina with facilities and amenities to rival any across the North East.

-In 2006 the Council completed phase one of the redevelopment.
-This phase involved the undertaking of public accommodation works, restoration of the limekilns, viewing areas and secondary sea defense work.
+In 2006 the restoration of the limekilns, viewing areas and secondary sea defense work were completed.